dunhamlab/PacRAT/README.md

 #### Running instructions on GS Cluster

 To use, git clone or download and unzip the PacRAT code.
-From the PacRAT repository, running:
+From the PacRAT repository, run:

 `qsub ./driver_msa.sh`

-will run PacRAT with the example data provided in this repository.
+to run PacRAT with the example data provided in this repository.
 To run with different data, update the `driver_msa.sh` script with the location of the input and output files, described below.

 #### Running locally